robocomp/robocomp/doc/robocompdsl.md

 ## Generating a CDSL template file
 Even though writing CDSL files is easy --their structure is simple and the number of reserved words is very limited-- robocompdsl can generate template CDSL files to be used as a guide when writing CDSL files.
+Start by creating a new directory for your component named, for instance, *mycomponent*.
+Then run the code generator:

     $ robocompdsl path/to/mycomponent/mycomponent.cdsl